 THREE REASONS TO HIRE A DISABILITY ATTORNEY TO WIN YOUR SSD CASE

 1. YOU ONLY PAY AN ATTORNEY FEE IF WE WIN YOUR CASE.
-NO ATTORNEY FEE IF YOU DO NOT WIN.
+THERE IS NO ATTORNEY FEE IF YOU DO NOT WIN.

 One of the main reasons people do not hire an attorney to help them with their disability case is they are afraid of the cost.
 Most people think that hiring an attorney will cost too much money.
 However, in Social Security Disability cases, the attorney fee is set by law and is also contingency based.
 Contingency based means the attorney is only paid a fee if she wins the case.
 If an attorney is trying to charge you an upfront fee for legal services that you must pay before she takes the case, then the attorney is breaking the law.
 Do not hire that attorney, because they do not understand how the fee process works in disability cases.